TotalTechGeek/DiscreteCrypt/readme.md

 ![Imgur](https://svgshare.com/i/67o.svg)

 This tool is an alternative to software like PGP, with a focus on Discrete Log Cryptography.
-The algorithm is currently in v2.1, in its first release.
+The algorithm is currently in v2.2.

 The tool features powerful authenticated encryption, dozens of strong symmetric ciphers and hash algorithms, future-proof design choices, and a variety of other features (like OTR-Style symmetric authentication, anonymous senders, etc).